Former detention officers, nurse charged in suspect’s death

+John Neville, 57, died Dec.
+4, 2019, four days after Kernersville police arrested him on a misdemeanor charge of assault on a female.
+According to O’Neill, Neville, who was Black, was placed in a prone restraint, meaning he was face down and restrained in some fashion.
+As a result, Neville was unable to breathe, which caused a brain injury that would eventually kill him, O’Neill said.

+There is video of the incident but it has not been publicly released.

-But it took seven months before the Forsyth County Sheriff’s Office issued a statement about his death, prompted by questions from the Winston-Salem Journal.
+The Forsyth County Sheriff’s Office took seven months to issues a statement about his death, prompted by questions from the Winston-Salem Journal.
 Before Wednesday, the sheriff’s office had released only limited information.

 According to the newspaper, the sheriff’s office did not notify the public at the time of Neville’s death, and Sheriff Bobby Kimbrough said he did not do so because Neville’s family, and the family’s legal counsel, asked him not to release any information publicly.
 In a statement, the sheriff’s office said Neville “experienced a medical emergency,” and was taken to Wake Forest Baptist Medical Center in Winston-Salem, where he later died.

-Note: This story has been corrected to show that five officers were charged, bringing the total to six people charged.